Ritsumeikan Asia Pacific University

 Your graduation requirements depend on your enrollment language and whether you are a domestic or international student.
 In order to graduate from the College of International Management, you must fulfill all of the requirements marked by 〇 in the table below.
 Please check the column that corresponds to your language basis and status as an international/domestic student.

-Credits Required for Graduation (2023 Curriculum Japanese-Basis APM Students (English Standard Track))
+Credits Required for Graduation by Curriculum

-Common Education Subjects English Language Subjects 24 40 At least 124 credits
+Common Education Subjects English Language Subjects 24 40 At least 124 Credits

 Required Common Liberal Arts Subjects 4